 Apart from fashion, the same principles of clothing apply as for to road biking:

-- Proper cycling shorts can take the pain out of riding, as they have built in padding that can make all the difference.
-A sore backside can ruin a long ride, but with decent specifically designed shorts life can seem much better!
+Proper cycling shorts can take the pain out of riding, as they have built in padding (or a separate removal pad and lining) that can make all the difference.
+A sore backside can ruin a long ride.

-- A good t-shirt in summer or a fleece and rain jacket in winter are perfectly adequate, but you can, as you would expect, buy special cycling gear that is generally a tighter fit.
-It depends what level you’re aiming at whether you invest in this or not.
-It can be worth getting some shirts that ‘wick’, or draw the moisture away from the body as you sweat.
-The same goes for the fleece and jacket in winter.
+A good t-shirt in summer or a fleece and rain jacket in winter are perfectly adequate, but you can, as you would expect, buy special cycling gear that is generally a tighter fit and better performance-wise.
+It is well worth getting some shirts that ‘wick’, or draw the moisture away from the body as you sweat.
+The same goes for the other layers such fleece and waterproof in winter.
 There are plenty on the market that are made from ‘breathable’ fabric.

-The shoes you need are quite different to road shoes.
-Based to an extent on fashion trends, they have hard soles and are considered an essential part of your kit by those into hardcore off-roading.
+The shoes you need are in some respects quite different to road shoes.
+They have hard soles (often with a recessed area for a cleat so you can walk on them) and are considered an essential part of your kit by those into hardcore off-roading.

-Most mountain bikes will have open pedals, so you’ll be able to wear training shoes or specially designed shoes, but some more expensive pedals will have clip in shoes.
-This means that you’ll need to buy special shoes to fit them.
-Make sure that you get these from a specialist as they should be fitted by someone who knows what they’re doing!
+Some mountain bikes will have open platform pedals, so you’ll be able to wear training shoes or specially designed shoes, but some more expensive pedals will be off the clip in variety, meaning that you’ll need to buy special shoes to use them. the most comonly used by mountain bikers are Shimano SPDs which use a two-bolt system to connect the cleat to the shoe.

-There are hundreds of extras that you can fit to your bike to personalise it, from water bottles, to stickers, to mud guards.
+There are hundreds of extras that you can fit to your bike to personalise it, from water bottles, to stickers, to mudguards.
 Each of the main brands has a huge selection available.
-Most retailers will stock only one or two of these key brands, like Trek.
+Most retailers will stock only one or two of the key brands, not all of them.